jherberg462/HR_Data_SQL_schema-queries/README.md

-# SQL queries for employee data
+# SQL queries for HR data

 In this project, I created a schema for Human Resources ("HR") related data, so that said data can be imported into a SQL database.
 I also created various SQL queries that return information that someone working in HR may need in order to perform their job functions.